ebilsanta/flask-login-app/README.md

 Otherwise, please email me at thaddeusleezx@gmail.com :)

 ## Future roadmap
-* Add a frontend by refactoring code to have routes and templates that use the API logic
 * Implement a refresh token endpoint instead of requiring user to log in again, will need some level of security such as HttpOnly cookies
 * Implement proper image uploading instead of image link, using object storages like Amazon S3
+* Add test cases for database layer